 - Rags

-I mentioned here that you’ll want to have replacement fasteners for anything you pull out of your roof during this process.
-This is a very important item to remember.
+I mentioned here that you’d want replacement fasteners for anything you pull out of your roof during this process.
+This is an essential item to remember.
 You’ll end up unscrewing quite a bit of stuff from your roof as you replace it, and you should always check to see how much rust has accumulated on the screws you pull out.
 Anything that’s gotten too damaged should itself be replaced.

-One other tool that may come in handy is a friend to help out.
-Depending on the exact size and shape of your roof, some tasks in this process will be impossible to complete on your own.
-If you don’t have reliable access to a second pair of hands, this might not be the best task for you.
+Another useful tool is a friend to help out.
+Depending on the exact size and shape of your roof, some tasks in this process will be impossible to complete independently.
+This might not be your best task if you don’t have reliable access to a second pair of hands.

-Finally, as you look over this list please bear in mind that we’re talking about the general outline of how this project usually goes.
-During the course of your repair you can easily uncover significant damage that was not apparent before, and repairing that damage may require specialized tools and equipment.
+Finally, as you review this list, please remember that we’re talking about the general outline of how this project usually goes.
+During your repair, you can quickly uncover significant damage that was not apparent before, which may require specialized tools and equipment.

 Materials

-The single biggest cost when it comes to materials will be the replacement roofing material itself.
+The single biggest cost of materials will be the replacement roofing material itself.
 This will cost $250 or more, depending on the type you go with and the size of your roof.
 Keep in mind that you can use any of the rubber material options, TPO, EPDM, or a vinyl sheet, on your roof.
-Make a decision based on cost and what you think will work out best.
+Make a decision based on cost and what you think will work best.

-These replacement sheets will usually come in rolls that need to be wide and long enough to cover your roof and hang all the way past your end caps/retaining bars.
-Keep that overhang in mind when picking one out – if it only barely covers the top surface of the roof, it’s not actually going to do the trick.
+These replacement sheets will usually come in rolls that are wide and long enough to cover your roof and hang past your end caps/retaining bars.
+Keep that overhang in mind when picking one out—if it only barely covers the top surface of the roof, it won’t do the trick.

-You can usually buy this material in a kit that will come with a compatible adhesive to use during the installation process.
+You can usually buy this material in a kit that includes a compatible adhesive for installation.
 Make sure you understand what comes with the product you buy.
-If this adhesive is not included then obviously you’ll have to purchase that separately.
+If this adhesive is not included, you must purchase it separately.

 Beyond this key piece, you’ll also want to have on hand: